Scott Baio, Nicole Eggert Feud Continues: Ex-‘Happy Days’ Actor Claims Harassment In New Report

 When Bailey was born, she initially tested positive for the same disease and remained hospitalized for three months.
 She was thankfully given a clean bill of health after her ordeal.

-In a statement to People through his representative Brian Glicklich, Baio said of the actresses claims, “Nicole Eggert’s attack on every family living with GA-1 or any other Organic Acidemia is one of the lowest and most horrifying thoughtless insults I have ever witnessed.
+In a statement to People through his representative Brian Glicklich, Baio said of the actress’s claims, “Nicole Eggert’s attack on every family living with GA-1 or any other Organic Acidemia is one of the lowest and most horrifying thoughtless insults I have ever witnessed.
 She did so to hurt my wife Renee, who works tirelessly for these families on behalf of both the child we lost and the one that spent most of the first three months of her life in the hospital.”

 The couple is holding a press conference on August 2 that “will go directly to the heart of the many claims she’s been making for months about Scott Baio.”